-Mark Hoffman’s infamous “Salamander Letter” forgery that surfaced in the 1980s seems to be based off of these statements, only replacing the toad for a white salamander:
+Mark Hofmann’s infamous “Salamander Letter” forgery that surfaced in the 1980s seems to be based on these statements, only replacing the toad for a white salamander:

 “..the old spirit come to me 3 times in the same dream & says dig up the gold but when I take it up the next morning the spirit transfigured himself from a white salamander in the bottom of the hole & struck me 3 times & held the treasure & would not let me have it …”

-While there is plenty of room to be skeptical about of the Saunders and Chase (and obviously the Hoffman) statements, there is clearly an indication of past generations linking encounters with amphibians to treasure digging and spiritual rendezvous.
-As we were greeted by toads and salamanders on our dig, we couldn’t help but appreciate how well it fit in within our activities of unearthing Joseph Smith’s long lost cave.
+While there is plenty of room to be skeptical about the Saunders and Chase (and obviously the Hofmann) statements, there is clearly an indication of past generations linking encounters with amphibians to treasure digging and spiritual rendezvous.
+As we were greeted by toads and salamanders on our dig, we couldn’t help but appreciate how well it fit in within our activities of unearthing Joseph Smith’s long-lost cave.